-When an explosion, fire or disaster strikes, most people run away — but not firefighters.
+When an explosion, fire or other disaster strikes, most people run away — but not firefighters.
 They run toward it.

-The average annual wage for firefighters was $50,520 in May 2016, which is the most recent year for employment and wage statistics available from the U.S. Bureau of Labor Statistics.
+The average annual wage for firefighters was $51,930 in May 2017, which is the most recent year for employment and wage statistics available from the U.S. Bureau of Labor Statistics.

 That’s not a bad wage.
 But it depends on where you are.
 Firefighters in some states have annual salaries topping $75,000, while others are paid something close to minimum wage.

 Here’s the average annual salary that firefighters receive in all 50 states, starting with the lowest earners: